Bequests and Estate Planning

-The importance of bequests and legacy gifts at Reed cannot be understated; the college was established by the will of Amanda Reed over a century ago.
-Join thousands of alumni, faculty, parents, and friends who have included Reed as part of their legacy.
+The importance of bequest gifts to Reed cannot be overstated; the college was established by the will of Amanda Reed over a century ago, and since then, bequests have consistently been the single largest source of support the college receives.
+We hope you will join the thousands of alumni, faculty, staff, parents, and friends who have included Reed in their estate plans.

 Executors and Estate Administrators

-If you are an executor, estate administrator, trust officer or other professional assisting with distributing assets for an estate that includes Reed College, please contact Kathy Saitas, advancement counsel and senior director of gift planning, at 503/777-7759 or firstname.lastname@example.org for assistance in fulfilling the wishes of the decedent.
+If you are an executor, estate administrator, trust officer or other professional assisting with establishing a bequest for Reed College or distributing assets from an estate that includes Reed College, please contact Reed's gift planning office.
 The college is grateful for the generosity of our alumni and friends who include Reed in their estates and we deeply appreciate the work of professionals who help convey these gifts on their behalf.
 Visit the professional advisers page for more information.